jakewvincent/mkdnflow.nvim/README.md

 ### Lists
 * List markers recognized: `-`, `*`, and `+`
 * Toggle the status of a to-do list item on the current line (mapped to `<C-Space>` by default).
 Using the default settings, toggling will result in the following changes.
-To-do symbols [can be customized](#to_do-dictionary-like-table) (make sure to use the [luautf8 luarock dependency](#if-you-wish-to-use-custom-utf-8-to-do-symbols-add-the-luautf8-luarock-dependency) if you want to use utf8 to-do symbols).
+To-do symbols [can be customized](#to_do-dictionary-like-table).
     * `* [ ] ...` → `* [-] ...`
     * `* [-] ...` → `* [X] ...`
     * `* [X] ...` → `* [ ] ...`